ashwinravi1259/docs-test-fork/docs/agent-wallet/intro.md

 ### Tools
 Tools are the building blocks of Agent Wallet functionality, represented by [Lit Actions](../sdk/serverless-signing/overview.md) published on IPFS.
 They:
 - Must be registered by the Admin
-- Can be permitted or unpermitted for specific delegatees
+- Can be permitted for specific delegatees
 - Can be enabled or disabled without removal
-- Execute specific operations using the Agent Wallet as the signer
+- Execute specific operations on behalf of the Agent Wallet

 ### Policies
 Policies are rules that govern how delegatees can use tools.
 Policies are also represented by [Lit Actions](../sdk/serverless-signing/overview.md) published on IPFS.
 They are called within the Tool Lit Action to enforce the policies.
 They: